patrick-kidger/jaxtyping/FAQ.md

 # FAQ

+## Does jaxtyping work with static type checkers like `mypy`/`pyright`/`pytype`?

+There is partial support for these.
+An annotation of the form `dtype[array, shape]` should be treated as just `array` by a static type checker.
+Unfortunately full dtype/shape checking is beyond the scope of what static type checking is currently capable of.

+(Note that at time of writing, `pytype` has a bug in that `dtype[array, shape]` is sometimes treated as `Any` rather than `array`. `mypy` and `pyright` both work fine.)

+## How does jaxtyping interact with `jax.jit`?

+jaxtyping and `jax.jit` synergise beautifully.

+When calling JAX operations wrapped in a `jax.jit`, then the dtype/shape-checking will happen at trace time.
+(When JAX traces your function prior to compiling it.)
+The actual compiled code does not have any dtype/shape-checking, and will therefore still be just as fast as before!

 ## `flake8` is throwing an error.

 In type annotations, strings are used for two different things.
 Sometimes they're strings.
 Sometimes they're "forward references", used to refer to a type that will be defined later.